 Sendtab, select the coins and destination, then sign the transaction with the hardware wallet.
 Alternatively, go to the

 Build Transactiontab and do the Coldcard SD card workflow.

 Use the daemon and run

-The software stops when it finishes the mix or if you press
+The daemon stops when all coins have reached the target anonymity set, or if you press